-To be effective and also meet Cal/OSHA requirements, your training program needs to:
+To be effective and meet Cal/OSHA requirements, your training program needs to:

-- 1. Let your supervisors know: - They are key figures responsible for establishment and success of your Injury and Illness Prevention Program. - The importance of establishing and maintaining safe and healthful working conditions. - They are responsible for being familiar with safety and health hazards to which their employees are exposed, how to recognize them, the potential effects these hazards have on the employees, and rules, procedures and work practices for controlling exposure to those hazards. - How to convey this information to employees by setting good examples, instructing them, making sure they fully understand and follow safe procedures. - How to investigate accidents and take corrective and preventive action. - 2.
-Let your employees know: - The success of the company's Injury and Illness Prevention Program depends on their actions as well as yours. - The safe work procedures required for their jobs and how these procedures protect them against exposure. - When personal protective equipment is required or needed, how to use it and maintain it in good condition. - What to do if emergencies occur in the workplace.
+- 1. Let your supervisors know: - They are key figures responsible for establishment and success of your injury and illness prevention program. - The importance of establishing and maintaining safe and healthful working conditions. - They are responsible for being familiar with safety and health hazards to which their employees are exposed, how to recognize them, the potential effects these hazards have on the employees, and rules, procedures, and work practices for controlling exposure to those hazards. - How to convey this information to employees by setting good examples, instructing them, and making sure they fully understand and follow safe procedures. - How to investigate accidents and take corrective and preventive action.

+- 2. Let your employees know: - ► The success of the company's injury and illness prevention program depends on their actions as well as yours. - The safe work procedures required for their jobs and how these procedures protect them against exposure. - When personal protective equipment is required or needed and how to use and maintain it in good condition. - What to do if emergencies occur in the workplace.

-An effective Injury and Illness Prevention Program requires proper job performance by everyone in the workplace.
-As the employer, you must ensure that all employees are knowledgeable about the materials and equipment they are working with, what known hazards are present and how they are controlled.
+An effective injury and illness prevention program requires proper job performance by everyone in the workplace.
+As the employer, you must ensure all employees are knowledgeable about the materials and equipment they are working with, what known hazards are present, and how they are controlled.

-Each employee needs to understand that:
+Each employee needs to understand:

-- No employee is expected to undertake a job until he/ she has received instructions on how to do it properly and safely, and is authorized to perform the job. - No employees should undertake a job that appears to be unsafe. - No employee should use chemicals without fully understanding their toxic properties and without the knowledge required to work with them safely. - Mechanical safeguards must always be in place and kept in place. - Employees are to report to a superior or designated individual all unsafe conditions encountered during work. - Any work related injury or illness suffered, however slight, must be reported to management at once. - Personal protective equipment must be used when aged where required, and properly maintained. - Your supervisors must recognize that they are the primary safety trainers in your organization.
+- No employee is expected to undertake a job until he/she has received instructions on how to do it properly and safely and is authorized to perform the job. - No employees should undertake a job that appears to be unsafe. - No employee should use chemicals without fully understanding their toxic properties and without the knowledge required to work with them safely. - Mechanical safeguards must always be in place and kept in place. - Employees are to report to a superior or designated individual all unsafe conditions encountered during - Any work-related injury or illness suffered, however slight, must be reported to management at once. - Personal protective equipment must be used where required and must be properly maintained.

+Your supervisors must recognize that they are the primary safety trainers in your organization.
 Encourage and help them by providing supervisory training.
 Many community colleges offer management training courses at little or no cost.

-You as the employer are required under Cal/OSHA standards to establish and carry out a formal training program.
-A professional training person, an outside consultant or your supervisors may provide injury and illness prevention training to your employees.
+As the employer, you are required under Cal/OSHA standards to establish and carry out a formal training program.
+A professional training person, an outside consultant, or your supervisors may provide injury and illness prevention training to your employees.